jobrouter/typo3-data/Documentation/Developer/Index.rst

 also centralised in the :guilabel:`Data` module, in contrast to the definition in PHP code.

-Here is an example to get the table link and initialise the JobRouter Client:
+Here is an example to get the table link and initialise the JobRouter REST Client:

 .. code-block:: php
    :caption: EXT:my_extension/Classes/MyClass.php